 Child support orders made in British Columbia are based on the Federal Child Support Guidelines.
 These guidelines contain clear rules that courts use to set child support as well as tables that list the amount of child support the payor has to pay.
 These amounts are based on how much he or she earns and how many children the payor must support.
 Each province has its own table; use the one for the province where the payor lives.

 To figure out how much child support the payor will be paying under the guidelines:

-- Use the Child Support Online Lookup tool (effective as of December 31, 2011) to calculate the correct amount of child support.
+- Use the Child Support Table Lookup tool (effective from December 31, 2011) to calculate the correct amount of child support.

 - From the table of contents page for the Federal Child Support Guidelines, under "Schedule I — Federal Child Support Tables," choose the province where the payor lives (the tables for British Columbia).